kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 We need to create a migration guide/scripts to convince existing customers to use the new Service Catalog version.
 The migration needs to be as simple as possible.

-The migration will be simpler if we will support only bug fixing in the Aggregated API Server.
+The migration will be simpler if we will support only bug fixing in Aggregated API Server.

 ### Details